 “You don’t need to do anything right away,” says Dr. Berkowitz.
-“Once a baby’s heart rate is established (around six to eight weeks), the risk of a miscarriage goes down significantly.”
+“Once a fetus’s heart rate is established (around six to eight weeks), the risk of a miscarriage goes down significantly.”
 And as long as you’re not bleeding or cramping, you’ll typically have your first ultrasound around 12 to 14 weeks.

 It’s normal to be worried about other symptoms too.

-A lot of women are concerned if all of a sudden their fatigue level or their nauseousness improves, but those are things that are going to get better anyway as the pregnancy gets past 10 to 12 weeks.
+A lot of pregnant people are concerned if all of a sudden their fatigue level or their nauseousness improves, but those are things that are going to get better anyway as the pregnancy gets past 10 to 12 weeks.

 Heavy bleeding accompanied by cramps is the most common sign of miscarriage, says Dr. Berkowitz.
 “If you’re cramping and bleeding, especially if you’ve had any medical problems that aren’t under control or prior surgery on your fallopian tubes or uterus, you need to see your doctor right away.”
-You may also experience abdominal pain and lower backache.
+You may also have abdominal pain and lower backache.

-“Especially in the first trimester, about 60% to 70% of miscarriages are due to the chromosomes (groups of genes, the material that tells the body how to grow, develop and function) not lining up right,” Dr. Berkowitz says.
+“Especially in the first trimester, about 60% to 70% of miscarriages are due to the chromosomes not lining up right,” Dr. Berkowitz says.
 “That’s not something that’s likely to continue happening pregnancy after pregnancy for most people, but it’s much more common if you’re over the age of 35.”

 The second most common cause is having another medical condition such as diabetes, accounting for around 5% to 7% of miscarriages, says Dr. Berkowitz.
 “With the other cases, many times we don’t know, though smoking can be a contributor as well.”